Dominion

 How to Pronounce Dominion

 Our model has identified 3 different pronunciations for the name Dominion.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 82.9% confident that Dominion is pronounced as duh-MIH-nyuhn.
-The next most likely pronunciation is duh-MIH-nee-uhn, at 9.8% confidence.
+Our model is 82.9% confident that Dominion is pronounced as duh-MIH-nyuhn, which has 3 syllables.
+The next most likely pronunciation is duh-MIH-nee-uhn, at 9.8% confidence, with 4 syllables.

 duh-MIH-nyuhn (3 syllables)